TRT World - After France exit, Sahel states unite to tackle terror. Will it work?

 By casting off the yoke of France and ECOWAS, the Sahel states instead opted to strengthen their relationship with one another, creating a defence pact in September 2023.
 The Alliance of Sahel States (AES) mandates all three nations to provide mutual assistance in the event of an attack, somewhat similar to NATO’s Article 5.

-“It is a good beginning for them to harmonise and to materialise their forces, but they need more than this,” Bakary Sambe, the regional director of the Senegalese-based Timbuktu Institute, tells TRT World.
+“It is a good beginning for them to harmonise and to materialise their forces, but they need more than this,” Bakary Sambe, the regional director of the Senegalese-based Timbuktu Institute, told TRT World.

 Threat to territory